amz-tools/amazon-sp-api/README.md

 ### Unsupported endpoints/versions/operations

-The newest client version should have full support for all endpoints, versions and operations on release, however it might lack support for very recently added new endpoints, versions or operations.
+The newest client version should always have full support for all endpoints, versions and operations on release, however it might lack support for very recently added new endpoints, versions or operations.
 If you need an endpoint/version/operation that is not yet supported you can still call it by using the `api_path` parameter.
 I.e. if the new `catalogItems` version `2020-12-01` would not be supported yet we could still use the new implementation of the `getCatalogItem` operation by using the `api_path` and `method` properties:

 ```javascript
 let res = await spClient.callAPI({